St. Joseph Medical Center (Houston): 1950s and 1960s

 In the 1950s and 1960s, a number of notable physicians practiced at St. Joseph.
 Mavis Kelsey, who later founded the multispecialty Kelsey-Seybold Clinic, was a member of the medical staff.
 The hospital's plastic surgery chief, Dr. Thomas Cronin, met with representatives from Dow Corning in 1961 to discuss alternatives to sponge implants for breast augmentation.
 Dr. Cronin and his plastic surgery resident Frank Gerow are credited with developing silicone gel implants during those meetings with the company.
 The Dow Corning Cronin Dacron breast implant was used in 88% of breast augmentation procedures by the early 1970s.

 Before the establishment of Texas Children's Hospital in 1954, St. Joseph had a clinical affiliation with the Department of Pediatrics at Baylor College of Medicine.
 In 1950, St. Joseph pediatrician and Baylor professor Allan Penny Bloxsom introduced the Bloxsom air lock device for the delivery room resuscitation and oxygenation of distressed newborns.
 Bloxsom recognized that infants born by C-section more often required resuscitation.
-He theorized that uterine contractions (absent in many babies born by C-section) helped to prepare a fetus for the task of breathing.
+He theorized that uterine contractions (absent in many mothers who underwent C-section) helped to prepare a fetus for the task of breathing.
 His tube-like device created fluctuations in air pressure that simulated contractions of the uterus.
 The Bloxsom air lock device was utilized by over 700 hospitals by late 1952.
 Its use declined after a 1956 clinical trial showed that it did not improve outcomes over care in the standard incubator.

 Herman A. Barnett, the first black medical school graduate at the University of Texas Medical Branch and the first black appointee to the Texas State Board of Medical Examiners, completed an anesthesiology residency at St. Joseph in 1968 and joined the hospital's medical staff.